 Getting your teenager ready for school in the morning can be stressful – getting them out of bed, forgotten homework, missing buses – but it doesn’t have to be.
-Here are 5 tips to help you and your teen get a great start to the day!
+Here are five tips to help you and your teen get a great start to the day.

 Early to bed, ready to rise

-In adolescence, your child’s sleep and sleep patterns start to change – teenagers will often go to bed later at night and struggle to get up early in the morning.
-But if you have to drag your teen out of bed in every morning before school, they might not be getting enough sleep.
-Check out the Raising Children Network’s great information about sleep for teenagers.
+In adolescence, your child’s sleep and sleep patterns start to change, so teenagers often go to bed later at night and struggle to get up early in the morning.
+But if you have to drag your teen out of bed every morning before school, they might not be getting enough sleep.
+Check out the Raising Children Network for information about sleep for teenagers.

 Teens in charge

-By the time they are in high school, your teen should be able to do things like making their own lunches and managing their time.
-You can encourage your teen’s growing independence by letting them take responsibility for getting ready for school themselves.
+By the time they are in high school, your teen should be able to do things like making their own breakfast and lunch, and managing their time.
+Encourage your teen’s growing independence by giving them responsibility for getting ready for school themselves.
 Talk to your teen about how you can support them in the mornings (for example, by giving them a wake-up call) – but let them know that they are in charge of getting themselves up and ready for school.